 When will the bricks be installed?

-Will you be able to tell me the exact location of my brick or paver?
+How do I find the location of my brick or paver?

-The bricks will be located on the lower path on the south side of the lake below the Pomerene Hall Terrace area.
+The bricks are located on the lower path on the south side of the lake below the Pomerene Hall Terrace area.

-The pavers will be located on the south side of the lake just to the west of the Browning Amphitheater.
+The pavers are located on the south side of the lake just to the west of the Browning Amphitheater.

 How many lines and characters can I have on my brick or paver?